Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 The vast majority of flares are projectiles, with built-in propellant.
 Aimed upwards, they'll launch into the air.
 During the day, this is typically unnoticed if you're doing anything other than staring at the spot it's launched up waiting to see it, and know exactly where it will be.
 In twilight and darker conditions, however, a flare can be seen for a considerable distance; they're often used for signalling, though suffer from not being too discrete.

  - Cost: 40 Ryo
+ - Tags: Consumable

 ##### Flashlight
 Flashlights are popular because ninja like to be able to see in low-light environments!
 They're also useful because they can be turned off, or on, as needed.
 Quite handy for staying hidden when you hear unwanted company approaching.

 Flashlights have a battery life of about half an hour.
-A spare set of batteries (for another half hour of use) costs 20 Ryo.
+A spare set of batteries (for another half hour of use) costs 20 Ryo, and are considered to have the 'Consumable' tag, though the Flashlight itself does not.

  - Cost: 40